 Born near the tiny settlement of Berclair in 1925, Riley B. King learned soon enough that life in the Mississippi Delta could bring heartache as well as hardship.
 His parents separated when he was four and his mother died five years later, at which point Riley began living with his grandmother.

-After his grandmother died, Riley began living and working on a small farm owned by a friendly white man who taught him about kindness, respect and hard work.
+After his grandmother died, Riley lived briefly with his father in Lexington, Mississippi before moving to Kilmichael.
+Riley was taken in by the Cartledge family where he began living and working on their small farm.
+Patriarch Wayne Cartledge taught him about kindness, respect and hard work, and helped Riley acquire his first guitar.
 Through him, Riley learned to judge people by actions, not skin color.